 With approximately 175 guests attending each year, this evening provides donors the opportunity to support our fine school through sponsorship and underwriting, the purchase of tickets, live and silent auction sales, and Raise Your Paddle donations!

-This event will feature mobile bidding, student performances and auctioneer Reggie Rivers on Saturday, April 8, 2017.
+This event will feature mobile bidding, student performances and live auction bidding on Saturday, April 21, 2018.
 Proceeds from the gala will benefit art and technology.

 A few opportunities throughout the year represent smaller fundraising yields but serve the dual purpose of providing services to families while also building community and providing outreach.
 These events have a strong volunteer component.